 As bad as Thursday looked, the thing to remember is this is the way it usually feels right before the bounce.
 We can debate how bad it needs to get before this gets good, but without a doubt, we are closer to the bottom than we were on Tuesday or Wednesday.

 The nice thing about one-way selloffs like Thursday is they tend to bounce early the next session.
 That means if we buy early enough, that initial bounce will give us a handy profit cushion to play with.

 Friday morning, confident stock owners refused to join the herd selling.
 That’s all it took.
 No matter how bad things feel, once we run out of sellers, prices stop falling.
 That’s basic supply and demand.

 At this point, confident owners are telling the market that enough is enough.
 That doesn’t mean the selloff cannot continue next week or next month.
 But for the moment, the bulls are back in charge.

 This bounce is only a few hours old and remains fragile, but this is the price action we were waiting for.

 By acting decisively Friday morning, we already have a nice profit cushion and can move our stops up to our entry points, greatly reducing our risk.
 If this bounce is the real deal, the profits will keep rushing in.
 If this is another fake bottom on our way lower, we get dumped out near our entry points and get to try again next time, no harm, no foul.

 As for next week, if the index retreats back to Friday’s intraday lows, all bets are off.
 But until that happens, we have the green light to keep holding, adding, and lifting our stops.

 If you find these posts useful, help me out by liking and sharing them!

-Sign up for my FREE Email Alerts to get profitable insights like these delivered to your inbox.
+Sign up for FREE Email Alerts to get profitable insights like these delivered to your inbox every evening.